veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Logs/macLogs.md

 ![controller logs](/images/anka-build/logs/ankaControllerlogs.png)

-3. The controller is an API, so all API connections made to it from Anka-agent or CI platforms(Jenkins) stored in the controller logs.
+3. The controller is an API, so all the communication made from Anka-agent or CI platforms(Jenkins) stored in the controller logs.
 If a vm fails to start it suggests first to check this logs.

 ### Anka Registrey and Agent